 - Plant Responses

 “Cooperation for mutual benefit, a survival strategy very common in natural systems, is one that humanity needs to emulate,” said the father of modern ecology.
-In this topic, we will look back to how living beings interact with each other and their environment; how the environment shapes populations of living beings; and problems being faced by our own environment.
+In this topic, we will look back at how living beings interact with each other and their environment; how the environment shapes populations of living beings; and the problems being faced by our environment.
 Click here to go to the article.

 - Abiotic Factors